The old archive named the prestige. It missed the shape of his public role.

 He helped turn abstract theory into a public conversation

 One clue sits right on Stanford's profile page: the prominent link to The Theoretical Minimum lecture series.
-Stanford also continues to list him in current teaching and institute roles.
-That is not the profile of a remote legend wheeled out for ceremonial praise.
-It is the profile of a scholar who has kept working at the boundary between advanced theory and public explanation.
+Stanford also lists him in teaching and institute roles.
+This is the profile of a scholar who has kept working at the boundary between advanced theory and public explanation.

 That public-facing side is one reason Susskind matters.
 Theoretical physics can easily become invisible to non-specialists until a black hole image or a Nobel Prize briefly pushes it back into the news.
 Susskind has spent years making the field more discussable.
 He is one of the people who helped ordinary readers and viewers feel that questions about strings, horizons, information, and cosmology were not private property of a closed guild.